Quickstart¶

 The interesting parts:

 runs.create(...)auto-injects anIdempotency-Keyheader (UUID4).
 Re-running the same payload with the same key is safe — the platform replays the original response.
 See Idempotency and retries.runs.wait_for_completion(...)pollsruns.get(run_id)until the run reaches a terminal status.
-Default terminal set is{"completed", "failed", "cancelled"}; passterminal_statuses={"paused_human_review", …}to treat additional states as terminal.runs.trace(...)returns events the platform recorded during the run (tool calls, model calls, middleware decisions, policy checks, etc.).
+Default terminal set is{"completed", "failed", "cancelled", "timed_out", "expired"}— the platform's canonical terminal set; passterminal_statuses={"blocked", …}to also stop when a run pauses for human review.runs.trace(...)returns events the platform recorded during the run (tool calls, model calls, middleware decisions, policy checks, etc.).

 This is the operational core of the platform adapter.
 Every other endpoint follows the same shape: client.platform.<resource>.<method>(...) returning a typed model.